-- You don't have to pay anything up front.
-Repayments only start when your salary exceeds the income threshold, which is currently £27,295. - Repayments are deducted automatically from your salary. - You can pay off the loan early without any penalties. - Any balance outstanding after30 years will be written off.
+- You don't have to pay anything upfront.
+Repayments only start when your salary exceeds the income threshold, which is currently £25,000. - Repayments are deducted automatically from your salary. - You can pay off the loan early without any penalties. - Any balance outstanding will be written off after 40 years.